+4.4 Describe a range of protocols and

-4.5 Describe a range of protocols and tools for monitoring exercise intensity Identify effective repetition and resistance ranges to develop: • strength • power • endurance • muscle hypertrophy Identify heart rate training zone models for developing aerobic and anaerobic capacity Explain the purpose and principles of
+4.4 Describe a range of protocols and tools for monitoring exercise

+intensity4.5 Identify effective repetition and

+resistance ranges to develop:strength

+power

+endurance

+muscle hypertrophy

+4.6 Identify heart rate training zone models

+for developing aerobic and anaerobic capacity

+4.7 Explain the purpose and principles of

-progressive programming and periodisation
+progressive programming and

+periodisation

-how to manipulate training 5.1 Explain the principles and variables
+5. Understand how to manipulate training 5.1 Explain the principles and variables

-to meet different programming of fitness training
+variables to meet different programming of fitness training

 goals 5.2 Explain how to manipulate the FITT

-principles to tailor exercise programmes

-5.3 Explain how to manipulate the principles
+principles to tailor exercise programmes 5.3 Explain how to manipulate the principles

 of training to tailor exercise

 programmes to support goal

-ΓΛ achievement
+achievement

-5.4 Describe the typical signs and symptoms of overtraining
+5.4 Describe the typical signs and

+symptoms of overtraining

 6. Understand how to deliver different 6.1 Explain how to design and deliver

-exercise in different 0.1 programmes for environments that are
+modes of exercise in different programmes for environments that are

-environmer not specifically designed for
+environments not specifically designed for

-Cityitofinici exercise/physical activity including:
+exercise/physical activity including:outdoors

-outdoors

 home-based

 6.2 Identify a range of resources and

 exercise modes suitable for training

 clients in different environments

 7. Understand how to design small group 7.1 Explain how to adapt the design and

-training ses ssions delivery of sessions for use with small groups
+training sessions delivery of sessions for use with small

+groups
-7.2 Describe how to balance the needs of

-the individual and the group
+7.2 Describe how to balance the needs of the individual and the group

 7.3 Explain how to ensure the safety of all

 clients at all times

-a range of fitness training and methods 8.1 Describe cardiovascular training techniques and methods
+8. Understand a range of fitness training 8.1 Describe cardiovascular training

+techniques and methods techniques and methods

 8.2 Describe resistance training

 techniques and methods

 8.3 Describe functional skill training

 methods and techniques

 8.4 Describe flexibility training

 techniques and methods to facilitate

 increased range of motion

 8.5 Identify the suitability of training

 techniques and methods for different

 clients, including:

 sedentary clients

 experienced clients

 high-level performers

 Additional information/Amplification

 Range of clients:

-- sedentary (untrained)
+sedentary (untrained)

-- experienced (trained)
+experienced (trained)

-- high-level performer (well-trained)
+high-level performer (well-trained)

-- recovering from injury
+recovering from injury

-- over-trained
+over-trained

-- sport-specific performer
+sport-specific performer

-- clients with low-risk health conditions
+clients with low-risk health conditions

-Current International Guidelines:
+Current International Guidelines:ACSM

+Principles and variables of fitness training: FITT principles (frequency, intensity, time and type) adaptation modification and progression for each component of FITT implications of specificity progressive overload

+reversibility

+adaptability

+individuality

+recovery time

+Training variables:

+choice of exercises

+sequence of exercise

+resistance and repetitions

+number of sets

+rest between sets (short-term recovery)

+speed of movement